 Georgetown, like much of central Texas, is covered by soils that have a high percentage of clay.
 Clay soils are responsible for soil movement and the resulting need for foundation repair.
 Clay soils swell in volume when very wet and create a force known as “uplift.”
 The problem with uplift is that it is rarely uniform under a home or commercial building.
 When a portion of a home or commercial building foundation is uplifted by three or four inches and the remaining portion is not uplifted, then the rigid concrete slab foundation will crack.
 And the home or commercial building will suffer damage also.
 Similar damage can occur when the clay soils become very dry and shrink.
 When the clay soils shrink too much then they lose contact with portions of the bottom of the concrete foundation.
 With nothing to support it, those portions of the foundation can fall or collapse several inches.

 Bell Bottom Piers.
 Bell Bottom Piers are the proven, time-tested solution and we show you the entire step-by-step foundation repair process on our web site.
 And should you wish to know why we use this method of repair exclusively, you may click on this link – compare foundation repair methods.

 Do you want to know more about technical and engineering information about foundation repair?

-Curious about 200+ Testimonials from foundation repair customers?
+Curious about Hundreds of Testimonials from foundation repair customers?

 Cracked exterior bricks, tile floors, and interior sheetrock, as well as doors and windows that do not open or close properly are all warning signs of foundation damage.
 If you see some of the warning signs of foundation repair damage, then CALL us today for a FREE Foundation Inspection (free for homes not involved in real estate transactions) !